-It’s no big secret that when it comes to the world of content writing social media blends with it in a big way.
-In fact, it’s safe to say that without the proper social presence, chances are you’re leaving a lot on the table in terms of the reach and impact of your blog and site content.
-However, what should be up for debate is which platform works best for your brand on this front.
+It’s no secret that when it comes to content writing, social media improves it in a big way.
+It’s safe to say that without the proper social presence, chances are you’re leaving a lot on the table regarding the reach and impact of your blog and site content.
+However, the best platform for your brand should be up for debate.

-While most brands default to Facebook, Twitter, or Google+, the truth of the matter is that LinkedIn offers up a position within your community that might be even more favorable than what’s available on these “Big Three” platforms.
-To uncover just how much hidden potential is still quietly waiting to be captured by brands like your own on this underutilized social network, let’s spend some time talking about the true value of LinkedIn and what it takes to make the most out of this content writing social media platform.
+To uncover just how much-hidden potential is still quietly waiting to be captured by brands like your own on this underutilized social network, let’s spend some time talking about the actual value of LinkedIn and what it takes to make the most out of this content writing social media platform.

 Gauging the True Value of LinkedIn Outreach

 If you’re skeptical regarding this claim, that’s entirely understandable.
 After all, it’s not every day that someone goes against the grain when it comes to major industry players like Facebook and Twitter.
 Thankfully, there’s plenty of eye-popping data on content writing social media to lean on that helps tell the story of the rapidly growing LinkedIn community.

 Statista notes that LinkedIn currently claims over 1.5 billion unique visitors each month.
 Additionally, over two million thriving discussion groups span virtually every industry, providing ready-made, segmented audiences with which to connect and share content.

 Perhaps the most astounding fact garnered from McCoy’s research is that LinkedIn helps push conversion rates of active community members to numbers three times higher than those generated by relevant activities on Facebook or Twitter.
 To put it simply, LinkedIn offers up quite an appealing situation for brands willing to make the most of this platform, and it will only get better as the network continues to grow and evolve.